Toronto Transit Commission fares: GTA weekly pass (1994–2019)

 The GTA weekly pass was introduced in 1994 based on a recommendation of the provincial government.
 It was valid on the TTC, MiWay, YRT, and Brampton Transit.
 It was good for unlimited travel for seven days starting at 12:01 a.m.
 Monday until morning service started on the following Monday.
 It was sold at select locations starting the Thursday before the week of use, until Tuesday on the week of use.

 GTA weekly pass holders were not required to pay additional fares when crossing a municipal boundary between areas served by the four participating agencies.
 However, extra fares were required for certain "premium" and "express" routes.

 The Ministry of Transportation (MTO) provided a subsidy at the onset, but this was withdrawn in 1998.
 Revenues from pass sales were split between the participating agencies.

 The GTA weekly pass was discontinued effective 1 December 2019, with the last pass being for the week of 25 November to 1 December 2019.

-Convention passes
+Convention and sports passes

 On certain special occasions, the TTC has offered passes with periods of validity as appropriate.
 These have included the Papal Visits of 1984 and 2002.
-When the SkyDome was opened in 1989, Toronto Blue Jays baseball tickets doubled as TTC passes.
+When the SkyDome was opened in 1989, Toronto Blue Jays baseball tickets doubled as TTC passes to encourage transit ridership.